jxshuaa/Calculator-Python/README.md

 # Calculator-Python
-A calculator made with python.
-Simple and sleek
+A calculator made with only python and using inputs.